In today’s digital world, consumers share massive amounts of electronic data across various platforms on a daily basis.

 Recognizing the importance of persistent consumer data for the healthcare industry, this proposed Washington State privacy law exempts personal data held as protected health information (PHI) under the federal Health Insurance Portability and Accountability Act (HIPAA).

-Hence, WPA compliance requirements do not extend to hospitals and healthcare organizations provided the restrict their personal data gathering and processing to what is essential under HIPAA, and do not use such data for targeted advertising or resale.
+Hence, WPA compliance requirements do not extend to hospitals and healthcare organizations provided they restrict their personal data gathering and processing to what is essential under HIPAA, and do not use such data for targeted advertising or resale.

 Additionally, the proposed Washington State privacy bill does not apply to personal data held for credit reporting purposes.